The IDR+ adoption process contains 5 steps:

 The following guidelines are the minimum vaccination requirements that Illinois Doberman Rescue Plus will accept.
 These guidelines are based partially on the recommendations of the AVMA (American Veterinary Medical Association) and the AAHA (American Animal Hospital Association).
 It is advised that you should discuss these guidelines with your veterinarian as your vet may have reason to alter this protocol based on your animal’s health and lifestyle.
 Not following the minimum requirements of this protocol, unless directed otherwise by your veterinarian, could result in your application being denied.

-All dogs shall be given Heartworm preventive during the mosquito season.
-This is typically 8 months of the year, and our organization recommends year round prevention as this helps to prevent internal parasites also.
+All dogs shall be given heartworm preventive during the mosquito season.
+This is typically 8 months of the year, and our organization recommends year-round prevention as this also helps to prevent some internal parasites.

 All dogs shall be vaccinated for canine distemper (CDV), canine parvovirus (CPV) and canine adenovirus type 2 (CAV2) according to the following guidelines: